Analyzing Clean Energy Technologies (CETY) and The Competition

-Clean Energy Technologies (NASDAQ:CETY – Get Free Report) is one of 21 publicly-traded companies in the “Natural gas distribution” industry, but how does it weigh in compared to its competitors?
-We will compare Clean Energy Technologies to similar businesses based on the strength of its analyst recommendations, earnings, valuation, risk, institutional ownership, profitability and dividends.
+Clean Energy Technologies (NASDAQ:CETY – Get Free Report) is one of 21 public companies in the “Natural gas distribution” industry, but how does it compare to its competitors?
+We will compare Clean Energy Technologies to similar companies based on the strength of its institutional ownership, earnings, dividends, risk, valuation, profitability and analyst recommendations.

+Clean Energy Technologies has a beta of 0.28, meaning that its stock price is 72% less volatile than the S&P 500.
+Comparatively, Clean Energy Technologies’ competitors have a beta of 0.83, meaning that their average stock price is 17% less volatile than the S&P 500.

 Analyst Recommendations

-This is a summary of current ratings and target prices for Clean Energy Technologies and its competitors, as provided by MarketBeat.com.
+This is a summary of recent ratings for Clean Energy Technologies and its competitors, as reported by MarketBeat.com.

 |Sell Ratings